toddLiao469469/toddLiao469469/README.md

 ## 📚 Currently Learning:

 - Haskell, a functional programming language that I'm interested in because of its concise, elegant, and efficient features.
+- Rust, a systems programming language that I admire for its strong memory safety and performance.
 - Svelte, a new frontend framework that I'm bullish on because of its simplicity, speed, and efficiency.

 ## 🌐 Socials: